 What is Two-Factor Authentication (2FA)?

 Think of a password as the key that opens the lock.
 2FA requires two keys.
-Which means that in addition to a password, some other type of authentication factor is required, such as answering challenge questions, using a security token, or even a biometric (unique biological characteristic) such as a fingerprint scan.
+This means that in addition to a password, some other type of authentication factor is required, such as answering challenge questions, using a security token, or even a biometric (unique biological characteristic) such as a fingerprint scan.
 A simple way to think of 2FA is that the second factor can be: (i) something you know (answer to a challenge question), (ii) something about you (fingerprint scan), or (iii) something you have/carry (security token on your cell phone.)
 2FA is an economical way for smaller firms to implement reasonable protection controls as part of their overall cybersecurity program.

-The CCLS Cybersecurity Action Plan
+The Core Compliance Cybersecurity Action Plan